-I’ve looked at one of the progenitors of the first person dungeon crawler before, and Wizardry represents the other side of that coin.
+I’ve looked at one of the progenitors of the first person dungeon crawler before, while Wizardry represents the other side of that coin.
 Enthusiasts had been trying to digitize Dungeons & Dragons within months after its official release in 1976, so digital dungeon exploration was certainly nothing new.
 However, Wizardry is the first to gain widespread notoriety and notable sales.
 And for good reason – Wizardry popularized a surprising amount of genre staples that still exist to this day, and its apparent extra year of balancing resulted in a very well-made game regardless of the time period.
 I think it’s those qualities that kept me obsessively coming back, even after its anachronistic difficulty had thoroughly worn out its welcome.

 Combat is entirely turn based, and will be very familiar to anyone who’s played a CRPG.
 This is another example of an early game that pretty much nails genre conventions right out of the gate.
 Each character gets the option to Fight, cast a Spell, or Parry (defense).
 You’ll need to create an effective balance of damage dealers and party healers to be successful, and stock your first three (front line) slots with Fighters to shield your back three Mages and Priests as they lob enchanted death.
 Watching your little band go from stumbling and inept to being able to huck nuclear fireballs at legions of vampires never fails to satisfy.
-Gear you find or buy is generally clear enough on how useful it is (lots of Swords or Armors +X) and every class can’t equip every piece of gear, further forcing you to diversify.
+Gear you find or buy is generally clear enough on how useful it is (lots of Swords or Armors +X) while every class can’t equip every piece of gear, further forcing you to diversify.

 Magic’s use here is brilliant.
-While it has D&D to thank for that, its execution drives most of the strategic dilemmas.
-Magic is broken into seven ranks, and each rank has a limited number of charges determined by character level.
-You learn more powerful spells automatically as you level, and you will always have less charges on a rank 6 or 7 spell than you would a weaker 1 or 2.
+It has D&D to thank for that, but its execution drives most of the game’s strategic dilemmas.
+Magic is broken into seven ranks and each rank has a limited number of charges determined by character level.
+You learn stronger spells automatically as you level, and you will always have less charges on a rank 6 or 7 spell than you would a weaker 1 or 2.
 Further, damaging spells often sit in the same rank as healing or support spells, so you’ll need to smartly ration those charges.
 Is it worth trying to silence this group of mages if it means you won’t be able to cure any poison the flies may inflict?
 Do you want to take the chance on killing every enemy with a massive explosion, if it means you won’t be able to teleport back home afterward?
 Charges can only be replenished by returning to the castle and sleeping at the inn, so the risk/reward of safely returning to camp versus pressing just a little further into the dungeon remains a major source of tension through the entire game.

 The “proving grounds” of the title are explored through a first-person wireframe view of the dungeon, with scarce detail and absolutely nothing in the way of landmarks.
 Later versions, like the reprogrammed DOS versions for the Wizardry Archives, will at least offer a checkered square on the floor or ceiling to mark stairs or a point of interest.
 The Apple II original does not.
 Only doors are visible in the world, with secret doors flicking in and out of sight as you turn.
 Any rooms with keys or dangers won’t look any different until you step in and get a text block.
 This darkness and repetition alone makes it extremely difficult to navigate without a map, but the dungeon’s extra tricks will make it flatly impossible.